Castle Films: History

-Castle obtained home-movie rights to cartoons from several animation studios, including Terrytoons (1938) and Ub Iwerks (1941).
+Castle obtained home-movie rights to theatrical cartoons from several animation studios, including Terrytoons (1938) and Ub Iwerks (1941).
 During World War II it produced numerous documentary and training films for the U.S. armed services.
 In the late 1940s and early 1950s, Castle released a series of 16 mm "Music Albums" assembled from the Soundies musical shorts, combining three 3-minute songs into each nine-minute subject.

-Castle Films distributed two dozen Christmas subjects over two decades, the first being Christmas-Time in Toyland (1939) and the last being The First Christmas (1959).
+Castle Films distributed two dozen Christmas subjects between 1939 and 1959, the first being Christmas-Time in Toyland (1939) and the last being The First Christmas (1959).
 The perennial in this category was The Night Before Christmas (1946), a live-action dramatization of the poem; it remained in print for 26 years.

 Subsidiary of Universal

-In 1947, United World Films, Inc., the non-theatrical subsidiary of Universal Pictures, purchased a majority stake in Castle Films.
-Castle Films thus became the brand name of the United World subsidiary, and began drawing upon Universal's library of vintage films (with Abbott and Costello, W. C. Fields, Boris Karloff, James Stewart, etc.).
-The merger with Universal also brought to Castle the cartoons of Walter Lantz Productions with Woody Woodpecker, Andy Panda, Oswald Rabbit, and Chilly Willy.
+United World Films, Inc., the non-theatrical subsidiary of Universal Pictures, purchased a majority stake in Castle Films.
+Both Universal and Castle announced that the companies were merging, but in fact Universal took control on January 1, 1947.
+Eugene Castle became vice president of United World, but resigned in 1949.
+Castle Films thus became the brand name of the United World subsidiary, and began drawing upon Universal's library of vintage films (with Abbott and Costello, W. C. Fields, Boris Karloff, James Stewart, and other popular stars).
+The Universal ownership also brought to Castle many cartoons produced by Walter Lantz, with Woody Woodpecker, Andy Panda, Oswald Rabbit, and Chilly Willy.

 In the 1950s, Castle released a highly successful series of Hopalong Cassidy excerpts, licensed from the series' star William Boyd.
 When Universal was purchased by MCA Inc. in 1962, Castle also gained non-theatrical access to the pre-1950 Paramount Pictures sound feature films owned by MCA TV division, releasing sequences from Cecil B. DeMille's spectaculars and Marx Brothers comedies, among other Paramount titles.
 Newsreels edited from NASA footage of U.S. space flights were timely in the 1960s.

 Castle's most popular series was its line of science-fiction and horror films, many featuring the Universal Classic Monsters Dracula, Frankenstein, The Wolf Man, The Mummy, Creature from the Black Lagoon, and The Invisible Man.
 The series launched in 1957 and grew to 30 titles.

-Name change, decline and closing
+Name change, decline, and closing

-Castle Films' name was changed to Universal 8 in 1977 and the new management experimented with longer-length films, but the era of home video brought an end to Universal's home-movie enterprise in 1984.
-Universal 8 dealt mostly in movie excerpts and shorts, while Universal Pictures Home Entertainment (founded in 1980) offered the complete feature films on videotape.
-Pretty soon, collectors abandoned the excerpts in favor of the complete films.
+Castle Films' name was changed to Universal 8 in 1977 and the new management experimented with longer-length films.
+Universal 8 dealt mostly in movie excerpts and shorts in the Super 8 film and 16 mm formats, along with six full-length feature films and a complete serial in the Super 8 format.

+The advent of home video saw the establishment in 1980 of Universal Pictures Home Entertainment, which offered complete feature films on videotape.
+Between the then-high cost of silver (making motion picture film too expensive for casual consumers) and the popularity of home video, collectors abandoned the excerpts in favor of the complete films.
+Universal's home-movie division was now redundant with the home-video division, and the film subsidiary was discontinued in 1984.